qasten-dev/website/src/blog/stop-treating-ai-like-a-commodity.md

 **At Qasten, we're building a platform designed for European enterprises to help them stay flexible, compliant, and in control.**

-➡️ Get in touch with us [here](/#contact-us) to explore how we can help strengthen your organization's resilience, sovereignty, and agility.
+➡️ [Get in touch](/#contact-us) with us to explore how we can help strengthen your organization's resilience, sovereignty, and agility.